Vederlagspolitik

 3. Remuneration of the board of directors

-Efforts are made to ensure that the remuneration of the board of directors is com-petitive compared to the remuneration paid in other comparable companies yet considering the need for ad-hoc duties outside the normal scope of board duties in special circumstances.
+Efforts are made by the lead shareholder in the Company in consultation with the Chairman of the Board, by reviewing public information on board fee payments made by comparable real estate companies, to ensure that the remuneration of the board of directors is competitive compared to the remuneration paid in other comparable companies yet considering the need for ad-hoc duties outside the normal scope of board duties in special circumstances.

-I addition to the annual fixed basic board fee, an annual fixed committee fee is paid to the members of board committees.
-At present, the only board committee is an audit committee in which the chairman receives 0.75 x annual fixed commit-tee fee and any other members of the audit committee receive 0.5 x annual fixed committee fee.
+In addition to the annual fixed basic board fee, an annual fixed committee fee is paid to the members of board committees.
+At present, the only board committee is an audit committee in which the chairman receives 0.75 x annual fixed committee fee and any other members of the audit committee receive 0.5 x annual fixed committee fee.

 Information about the level of the remuneration paid to the board of directors, and information about the level of the remuneration paid to the board committees can be found in the Company’s annual report that is available on the Company’s website www.nordicom.dk.